 Potential Problems with Life Histories

 While life histories are certainly useful resources when examining lifestyles of the Great Depression, the interviewers designated with the task of transcribing life histories were not extensively trained.
-They could have easily transmitted bias or altered the stories in order to increase their entertainment value.
-Rapport theorized that writers may have identified themselves as "potential fiction writers" and exercised their craft instead of sticking to what was said during the interview (14).
-Although it is impossible to know how accurately the facts of Lasker's interview were communicated, his transcript did not seem outlandish nor heavily altered in any way.
+Therefore, they could have easily transmitted bias or altered the stories in order to increase their entertainment value.
+Rapport, a writer for the FWP, theorized that interviewers may have identified themselves as "potential fiction writers" and exercised their craft instead of sticking to what was said during the interview (14).
+Although it is impossible to know how accurately the facts of Lasker's interview were communicated, his transcript is entirely in quotations, which suggests at least some degree of authenticity.

-Disclaimer: The original life history document discussed in this article used altered names, but because the author could not locate any information on Earl M. Lasker and others mentioned in the text, real names are used.
+Disclaimer: The original life history document discussed in this article used aliases, but because the author could not locate any information on Earl M. Lasker and others mentioned in the text, real names are used.

 Deal (interviewer): I'm a Good Nurse, Folder 355 in the Federal Writers' Project papers #3709, Southern Historical Collection, The Wilson Library, University of North Carolina at Chapel Hill.